This article has been updated to take account of new developments.

-Portugal has drawn up proposals to protect the rights of British citizens living in the country if there's no deal.
-The Portuguese government and the British embassy are running awareness campaigns to get Britons to register before March 29.
+Portugal has announced contingency measures to protect the rights of British citizens living in the country if there's no deal.
+UK driving licences and academic qualifications would still be recognised.
+Extra consular offices would support British expats.
+UK visitors would not need visas and would be able to use "fast-track" lanes at airports.
+The Portuguese government and the British embassy have run awareness campaigns to get Britons to register before March 29.

 Ireland’s government, like its British counterpart, has made it clear that British and Irish citizens can move freely and reside in each other’s countries with reciprocal rights – under the CTA which is not dependent on EU membership.

-Despite the good intentions on all sides, a no-deal Brexit would mean citizens’ rights would no longer be protected at European level and instead be dealt with by individual nations.
+Regardless of any good intentions, a no-deal Brexit would mean citizens’ rights would no longer be protected at European level and instead be dealt with by individual nations.

 Instead, and in particular over matters such as healthcare, social security and pensions, there are calls for reciprocal arrangements to be drawn up – but few details.

 Amid the UK’s parliamentary impasse over Brexit, the issue of citizens’ rights has been somewhat eclipsed as the public debate focuses on the economic consequences of a potential “no deal”.

 The ongoing uncertainty leaves many questions unanswered for Europeans living in the UK and Britons on the continent, compounding the anxiety many have felt over their future rights and legal status since the British referendum.

 With or without a deal, people moving between the EU and the UK in the future are likely to find arrangements much more restrictive than they are now.